ecoiahq/content-ops-starter/content/pages/creative-services.md

           textAlign: center
     subtitle: ''
     text: >
-      We don’t just create content—we are award-winning media producers with a **strong foundation in the UK broadcast media industry**, we give our partners the **creative edge** to produce and deliver standout assets that leave a lasting impact.
+      Our creative team doesn't just create content—they have a **foundation in the UK broadcast media industry**, which gives our partners the **creative edge** to produce and deliver standout assets that leave a lasting impact.

       Creativity is powerful, but when combined with strategy, it drives real